Tips

 The Stainless Steel component that secures the Heat Block is called the HB Clamp.

 This seemingly simple part is vital to the entire Starlex DHB mechanism.
-Its thin profile is designed to minimize thermal heat transfer, while the curved design at the top ensures a tight fit for the upper section of the Heat Block.
+Its thin profile is designed to minimise thermal heat transfer, while the curved design at the top ensures a tight fit for the upper section of the Heat Block.

 When locking the Starlex DHB, always check for this "spring effect" before securing it, as it ensures that both Heat Blocks are fully, from top to bottom, in contact with the Nozzle for maximal thermal efficiency.